felliix/DekuInu-Contract/README.md

 3% rewards

-Join the Mugiwara crew and get 3% of each transaction for holding Luffy Inu!
+Join the Mugiwara crew and get 3% of each transaction for holding Deku Inu!

 3% Marketing